post-self/post-self.github.io/about/universe.md

 Dispersal, 'the Dispersionistas'
 :   instances are created on a whim or by accident, but unlike the managed strategies, they are not tracked, or not in a formal way.
 Instances may receive updates from each other, be friends and meet up with each other, or, rarely, become lovers.
 Those that stick together in some fashion may refer to themselves as a Clade, with their clade names using a common scheme.
 Any instance may fork, and reincorporating state is optional.
 This is the most radical of dissolution strategies, and is often seen as a minority, though actual numbers of personae groups are difficult to count.

 When an instance ends, there's the possibility of its state being merged with another instance's (common among the Taskers and Trackers, less so among the Dispersionistas).
-Merge there are several different merge strategies, and many may be discussed.
+There are several different merge strategies, and many may be discussed.
 Although there are trends mentioned below, there's little in the way of direct correlations between dissolution and merge strategies.

 There are two generally recognized merge strategies: